 Let’s look at an example.

-First of all, remove all the attributes that do not apply to a dental clinic, such as menu
+First of all, remove all the attributes that do not apply to Dentist, such as menu and servesCuisine.
+If the page does not contain reviews, you also need to remove the review attribute.

-After that, you need to modify the values of the other attributes – type
+After that, you need to modify the values of the other attributes – type, name, URL, telephone, openingHoursSpecification, etc.

 "@type": "Restaurant"